ysamantar1/eie_nrf52840/doc/4_Debug_and_Buttons/README.md

 refer to one or more functions that give you an interface into a module as "APIs" or *Application Programmer Interfaces*.

-### Button APIs
+### EiE Button APIs

 Here's a rundown of how the APIs we'll provide work:

 1. To use the button APIs, you need to include "BTN.h" in your main.c file
    - Note that here, capital letters in the header name indicate this is a "public" header, and that you can use the functions and types declared there freely.
-You'll notice the implementation file is called "btn.c", this is because it's intended to be private to enfore encapsulation (modularity)
+You'll notice the implementation file is called "btn.c", this is because it's intended to be private to enfore encapsulation (modularity).
+     A "private" function is one that you aren't supposed to use since it's not made to be called outside a very specific context.
-2. You then need to initialize the button module by calling `BTN_init` somewhere before your main loop, you also need to check the return value of `BTN_init` in the event that it failed
+2. You then need to initialize the button module by calling `BTN_init` somewhere before your main loop, you also need to check the return value of `BTN_init` in the event that it failed (remember that error codes are negative by convention on Zephyr)
-3. In your program, there are 4 APIs you can call to check the state of a button:
+3. In your program, there are 4 APIs you can call:
-    - `BTN_is_pressed`: Returns true if the given button is currently being pressed
+    - `bool BTN_is_pressed(btn_id btn)`: Returns true if the given button is currently being pressed
-    - `BTN_was_pressed`: Returns true if the given button has been pressed since you last checked its internal flag, clears the internal flag upon returning
+    - `bool BTN_check_clear_pressed(btn_id btn)`: Returns true if the given button has been pressed since you last checked its internal flag, clears the internal flag upon returning
-    - `BTN_check_pressed`: Returns true if the given button has been pressed since you last checked its internal flag, does not clear the internal flag upon returning
+    - `bool BTN_check_pressed(btn_id btn)`: Returns true if the given button has been pressed since you last checked its internal flag, does not clear the internal flag upon returning
-    - `BTN_clear_pressed`: Returns nothing, clears the internal state flag of the given button
+    - `void BTN_clear_pressed(btn_id btn)`: Returns nothing, clears the internal state flag of the given button
-  You pick which button to pass these functions by using `BTNx` where x is the button number
+  You pick which button to pass these functions by using `BTNx` where x is the button number (0 - 3 on nRF52840dk)

-`BTN_check_pressed` and `BTN_clear_pressed` are provided to give you more flexibility, but in most cases you will find that using either `BTN_is_pressed` or `BTN_was_pressed` will be all that you need.
+`BTN_check_pressed` and `BTN_clear_pressed` are provided to give you more flexibility, but in most cases you will find that using either `BTN_is_pressed` or `BTN_check_clear_pressed` will be all that you need.

 We wanted you to get a hands-on experience using the buttons as a raw gpio_dt_spec with the Zephyr gpio APIs before we gave you our advanced APIs that handle all the complexity internally.
 This is because it's crucial to understanding how buttons are handled at a (somewhat) low level.
 However from now on you can use the simplified APIs that we provide.

+### EiE LED APIs

+In addition to the simpler button APIs, we'll also provide a simplified LED API:

+1. To use LED APIs, you need to include "LED.h" in your main.c file (not the same public/private naming convention)
+2. You then need to initialize the LED module by calling `LED_init`, also remembering to check the return value in case something failed
+3. In your program, there are 3 APIs you can call:
+    - `int LED_toggle(led_id led)`: Returns 0 on success, toggles the given LED's state
+    - `int LED_set(led_id led, led_state new_state)`: Returns 0 on success, sets the given LED's state to new_state
+      (new_state can be either LED_ON or LED_OFF)
+    - `void LED_blink(led_id led, led_frequency frequency)`: No return value, starts blinking the given LED at the specified frequency (LED_1HZ, LED_2HZ, LED_4HZ, LED_8HZ, LED_16HZ).
+This is a non-blocking function, meaning it returns immediately and handles blinking the LED separately.
+  You pick which LED to pass these functions by using `LEDx` where x is the LED number (0 - 3 on nRF52840dk)

 #### Example program:

 Here is an example program:
 ![](images/ExampleMainWithBtnApi.png)
+Before running it, can you see what this program will do?
 Build this and flash it to your board.
 Now click the button 15 times and count how many times "Button 0 pressed!" got printed, do you still see bouncing?